-When I was first applying to graduate school in 2010, I soon realized that I was not alone.
+When I was first applying to graduate school, I soon realized that I was not alone.
 I reached out to several undocumented graduate students who guided and supported me throughout the application process.
-With the help of an entire community, in 2011, I enrolled at San Diego State University to pursue my Master’s degree in Sociology.
-Fast-forward to four years later, and I am in my second year of doctoral study at Harvard University.
-It has taken the support of many to apply, and navigate, graduate school.
-That is why, I am excited to share with you all that my sister (former undocumented grad student and current counselor for undocumented students at UC Merced) and I have created a national network for prospective, current, and former undocumented graduate students!
+With the help of an entire community, I was able to pursue my Master’s degree in Sociology and I am now in my fourth year of doctoral study at Harvard University.
+It has taken the support of many to apply and navigate graduate school.
+That is why, I am excited to share with you all that at My Undocumented Life blog, we have created a national network for prospective, current, and former undocumented graduate students!

 It is our hope that this network will serve as the space to: